L-X-T/rsg-basic-plus/labs/09_router.md

 6. Check with the TypeScript compiler in your IDE whether there are any compilation errors and correct them if necessary.

 7. Test your solution.
-Again note that you cannot change data records 1 to 5 and that you can create a new data record by specifying ID 0.
+Again, note that you cannot change data records 1 to 5 and that you can create a new data record by specifying ID 0.

-## Bonus: Programatic Routing \*
+## Bonus: Programmatic Routing \*

 See the documentation for the router's navigate method under [1].
 Let the router inject you into the `FlightEditComponent` and use its `navigate` method after successful saving to lead the user back to the search mask.